darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Never use _spektrafilm_ together with another display transform module (i.e. [_filmic rgb_](./filmic-rgb.md), [_sigmoid_](./sigmoid.md), [_AgX_](./agx.md) or [_base curve_](./base-curve.md)) -- _spektrafilm_ performs the film's own tone mapping as part of simulating development and printing.

 start simple
 : Selecting a film stock and a print paper is enough to get a complete, physically-plausible result.
-The _advanced_ tab and per-effect controls (grain, halation, diffusion) are there for fine-tuning, not required for a first pass.
+The per-effect controls (grain, halation, diffusion) and the film tab's _chemistry_ section are there for fine-tuning, not required for a first pass.

 positive film has no print stage
 : Slide and reversal film stocks are viewed directly rather than printed -- _scan the film_ is automatically enabled when you select one, and every print-stage control (print exposure, auto print exposure, print contrast, filtration, preflash, print diffusion) has no effect while it's active.